Skip to main

 Regardless of the details, I absolutely adore this solution.
 And what’s even better is that I have this solution in place.
 Whenever I come across a video I want to keep, I add it to the playlist and don’t worry about it again.
 It’s very satisfying to know that my favorite videos can be safe and sound.

-When you use it for the first time, Rclone will ask you to set up a new remote, but this is a simple step-by-step process.
-The only thing that tripped me up was creating API credentials, and even though they have a good guide to walk you through it, I did it wrong the first time.
-Let me tell you: just make sure to configure the OAuth Consent Screen before creating the app credentials.
-Otherwise Google just creates a client id but no client secret, and trust me, you'll need the client secret later on.
-Without the secret, it will look like it works, but it doesn't!
-Fun! ...
-I'm not blaming the guide.
-They explicitly tell you to first configure the OAuth Consent Screen, and I didn't do it.
+Don’t make the same mistake I did: just make sure to configure the OAuth Consent Screen before creating the app credentials.
+Otherwise Google will just create a client id without a client secret, and you’ll need the client secret later on.
+Because without the secret, it will look like it works, but it doesn’t, yikes!
+But this isn’t the guides fault, it’s just my fault.
+The guide explicitly tells you to first configure the OAuth Consent Screen, and I didn’t do it, because I thought I’m smarter.

-At some point, you'll be asked which Google Drive permissions to grant your Pi.
+At some point, you’ll be asked which Google Drive permissions to grant your Pi.
 You can go ahead and give it full access, but I chose to limit it to read and write access for only the files it creates.
-That way, it can't see any of my other files on Drive.
-Does it matter?
-I don't know.
-It's one less attack vector. 🤷♂️
+That way, it can’t see any of my other files on Drive.

 And last but not least, mount your Google Drive: